Updated: Mar 24

 Everything you know came to you via words.
 Every ‘truth’ is a story someone told you.
 A story you believed and then ran with.
 Everything that has ever transitioned from an abstract idea to something concrete needed a story to get there.

-Stories are all that exist.
+Stories are all that exist between us.

 But sometimes we forget to listen.
 Sometimes others refuse to listen.